Seven Most Common AC Problems and How to Fix Them

-When your home’s cooling malfunctions, you should try to get the situation taken care of at the earliest opportunity.
-However, there can be dozens of reasons why your cooling isn’t functioning properly.
+When your home’s cooling breaks down, you deserve to get the issue taken care of at the earliest opportunity.
+Annoyingly, there may be hundreds of reasons why your air conditioner isn’t functioning properly.
 How do you know which one is impacting you?
-There are a handful of problems that are more common, and determining what they are is helpful when your Freschi Service Experts Expert is discussing routes for fixing the problem through air conditioning repair in North America.
+There are a few problems that are more prevalent, and determining what they are is beneficial when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing routes for fixing the problem with air conditioning repair in North America.

-ere are the top six common air conditioner problems that can cause your cooling system to break down.
+Here are the top six common air conditioner problems that can cause your air conditioner to break down.

 1. Thermostat Problems

-Your thermostat directs your AC system when to start and for how long to run.
-If its settings are inaccurate, your air conditioner may not work correctly.
-And if the batteries have died in a programmable thermostat, you'll have to charge the batteries before you can use it.
-Try this brief checklist to confirm your thermostat is receiving power and operating properly:
+Your thermostat tells your AC system when to start and for how long to run.
+If the settings are incorrect, your cooling might not function correctly.
+And if the batteries have died in a programmable thermostat, you’ll have to charge the batteries before you can use it.
+Try this brief checklist to confirm your thermostat is receiving power and working properly:

 - Replace batteries if the screen is blank (programmable models)

 - Make sure your thermostat has power (smart models)